Free Things To Do In & Near DC

-If you're looking for free things to do on your visit to Northern Virginia and Washington, DC, you're in the right place.
-Below you'll find a list of fun and FREE activities, museums, and other things to do to keep you entertained and under your budget.
+If you're looking for free things to do near Washington, DC, you're in the right place.
+Below you'll find a list of fun, historical, kid-friendly and FREE activities, museums, and other things to do to keep you entertained and under your budget.
 There are also great events in Fairfax County that are free and fun for all!
 Check out our list of free things to do below.

-The National Capital Region is a museum lovers dream to begin with, and when you consider that there are a ton of high-quality museums that are free to visit - that's just the icing on the cake.
+The National Capital Region is a museum lover's dream to begin with, and when you consider that there are a ton of high-quality museums that are free to visit - that's just the icing on the cake.
 Exhibit A would be the Smithsonian Museums (which include the National Zoo).
-Visited by people the world over and definitely on the "mus-see" list for anyone in the area, you pick and choose what you want to explore including the likes of a space shuttle, the Star Spangled Banner, or the famous Hope Diamond among other things.
-Once you're finished with the Smithsonian circuit, take advantage of some other free options including the National Firearms Museum, the Reston Museum, the Fairfax Museum and the Freeman House Store and Museum.
+Visited by people the world over and definitely on the "must-see" list for anyone in the area, you pick and choose what you want to explore including the likes of a space shuttle, the Star-Spangled Banner, or the famous Hope Diamond among other things.
+Once you're finished with the Smithsonian circuit, take advantage of some other free options including the National Firearms Museum, the Reston Museum, the Fairfax Museum, and the Freeman House Store and Museum.

 If you're wanting to tap into your creative side, or be inspired by the phenomenal creations of others, look no further than the area's art galleries and exhibitions.
 Fairfax County is home to several outstanding artful hubs including the unique and historic Workhouse Arts Center.
-Once a former prison for non-violent offenders, the campus is now a blossoming area housing artists of all types which come and set their creativity free.
+Once a former prison for non-violent offenders, the campus is now a blossoming area housing artists of all types who come and set their creativity free.
 You'll find that many of the artists at the Workhouse also have their work for sale when you visit their studios (usually housed in former cell blocks) so take advantage.
-Other fun and creative establishments with rotating exhibits and galleries include ArtSpace Herndon, the Emerson, Atrium and Ramp Galleries, and the Greater Reston Arts Center.
+Other fun and creative establishments with rotating exhibits and galleries include ArtSpace Herndon, the Emerson, Atrium and Ramp Galleries, and the Tephra Institute of Contemporary Art.

-A great way to spend the day on beautiful day in the area is to stop in and stroll through some of the area's truly exquisite gardens.
-River Farm is the headquarters of the American Horticultural Society sitting on 25 landscaped acres overlooking the Potomac river.
+A great way to spend the day on a beautiful day in the area is to stop in and stroll through some of the area's truly exquisite gardens.
+River Farm is the headquarters of the American Horticultural Society sitting on 25 landscaped acres overlooking the Potomac River.
 It's a favorite wedding venue in the area and you can bet that something beautiful is always in bloom here.
 Make sure to check out their awesome garden shop.
-Green Spring Gardens is also a favorite place of those seeking a little "flower power".
-This year-round gold mine of information and inspiration for the home gardener is a outdoor classroom, museum, national historic site, and idyllic getaway all rolled into one.
-You can also head into DC and walk through the glass domed U.S. Botanic Garden and see everything from orchids to pineapples!
+Green Spring Gardens is also a favorite place for those seeking a little "flower power".
+This year-round gold mine of information and inspiration for the home gardener is an outdoor classroom, museum, national historic site, and idyllic getaway all rolled into one.
+You can also head into DC and walk through the glass-domed U.S. Botanic Garden and see everything from orchids to pineapples!